gugasi/Restaurant-Ordering-Website/README.md

 This repository contains the code for a full-stack website developed using HTML, CSS, PHP, JavaScript, and SQL.
 It features a Stripe payment integration for processing transactions.

+-still missing multiple folders to add, its in demo-

 ## Project Structure

 The project is organized into several directories: